Happy Anniversary and Goodbye

-Happy Anniversary and Goodbye is a 1974 American TV movie directed by Jack Donohue and starring Lucille Ball and Art Carney as Norma and Malcolm Michaels.
+Happy Anniversary and Goodbye is a 1974 American television film directed by Jack Donohue and starring Lucille Ball and Art Carney as Norma and Malcolm Michaels.

 Plot

 Norma and Malcolm Michaels are a middle-aged married couple who are in the midst of a midlife crisis.
-Both decide to separate and begin their lives anew away from each other.
+Both decide to separate and begin their lives anew, away from each other.
 However, problems ensue once they discover that they are no longer as young as they used to be.
 In the end, they realize that they still love each other.